It’s no secret that the DFB team LOVES Disney World!

 This next one definitely got mixed results.
 Both sides were very adamant about where they stood when it came to meeting Mickey and friends.
 A few of our team members feel a bit awkward when meeting beloved Disney characters.
 They love the entertainment value and the magic that the characters bring.
 But, it can still feel a bit odd when meeting them in-person (especially, once again, without kids to focus the attention on!).

-Some of our team loved to get autographs and personalized pictures when close-up meet and greets were still a thing.
+Some of our team loved to get autographs and personalized pictures with their favorite characters.
 They might have waited in a long line for a hug from Pooh or an action-shot with Chip ‘n’ Dale.
 Whether you’d rather stand in line for a churro or a picture with Mickey, is totally up to you!

 For the First Time in Forever: A Frozen Sing-Along Celebration

 Some of us love to pop into the Frozen Sing-Along show at Hollywood Studios.
 There’s something cathartic about singing “Let it Go” 10 times louder than the 4-year-old sitting next to you. 🙂 The sing-along is a great place to sit down in air-conditioning and take in a little entertainment.
 Also, the improv actors throw in some humor and fun moments to keep the parents entertained.

 And yet, there are many of us that would rather avoid an entire audience singing overdone songs.
 We get it.
 Disney played “Let it Go” so many times that it will be hard to ever forget the lyrics.
 They’re burned into our brain.